 And what about all of Trump’s seemingly fiery campaign statements?
 As savvy negotiators know, first statements are often mere first offers.

-Jasper Kim is a professor at the Graduate School of International Studies, Director for the Center for Conflict Management, and a former visiting scholar at Harvard University and Stanford University.
-He gained his bachelor’s degree from J.D.
-Rutgers University.
+Jasper Kim is a tenured full professor at the Graduate School of International Studies (GSIS), Director for the Center for Conflict Management, and a former visiting scholar at Harvard University and Stanford University.
 He is an international lawyer licensed in Washington, DC.
+His books include American Law 101, 24 Hours with 24 Lawyers, and Korean Business Law.
+He teaches graduate and undergraduate negotiation and law courses at Ewha Womans University.